pmxfiles/vrchat_useful_mod/README.md

 - Speed-modifier for faster walking/running
 - AntiCrasher (particle and poly count detection with configurable limits)
 - AntiCrasher ignore friends mode
-- Fav+ which allows infinite avatars to be saved
+- Fav+ which allows infinite avatars to be saved (credits to 404, this is a refactored version of his)
 - Silent avatar saving from social to Fav+

 Enjoy.
 (C# sucks major ****)